If you are not doing Keyword Research, there is no use of any SEO Strategy.

-Opportunity is related to click through rate of your particular keyword.
-Means if you are in top 10 results, it measures how many chances are there for user to click on your result.
+Opportunity is related to the click-through rate of your particular keyword.
+This means if you are in the top 10 results, it measures how many chances are there for the user to click on your result.

-Potential in this tool takes into account competition (keyword difficulty here) and opportunity and over all tells you either you should work on this keyword or not!
+The potential in this tool takes into account competition (keyword difficulty here) and opportunity and overall tells you either you should work on this keyword or not!

 And of course!
 A bigger value of these parameters means you should grab that.